dcosme/rstudio-websites/tutorial.md

 Mini (mega? ulimate?) hack
 ==========================

 You final hack in this class if to create a personal website and post it to GitHub.
-You can use any template you want or make it from scratch using the [*rmarkdown* package](http://nickstrayer.me/RMarkdown_Sites_tutorial/).
+You can use any template you want or make it from scratch using the **rmarkdown** package [(tutorial here)](http://nickstrayer.me/RMarkdown_Sites_tutorial/).

 Here are the components you should include: